mdlincoln/darkly/README.md

 devtools::install_github("mdlincoln/darkly")
 ```

 Run `use_darkly()` to guide the one-time setup process.
 You will first save your preferred theme names to your `.Renviron`, and then have the option setup a hook in your `.Rprofile` that will call `darkly_sync()` when starting up RStudio.
-(Currently available on OS X only.c)
+(Currently available on OS X only.)

 ```r
 darkly::use_darkly()